pantor/griffig/README.md

 ## License

-Griffig is licensed under LGPL for non-commercial usage.
-Please contact us in case of commercial interest.
+Griffig is published under the permissive MIT license.
+Feel free to contact us in case of commercial interest.